infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

     # Optional Grafana hostname:
     #address=/grafana.yourdomain.tld/10.0.0.2

 `1.1.1.1` and `1.0.0.1` are Cloudflare public DNS resolvers.
-They are used here as upstream DNS for all non-local lookups because they are widely available, fast, and provide simple redundancy.
-You can replace them with your preferred upstream resolvers (for example Quad9 or Google Public DNS). `local-ttl=300` tells clients to cache local DNS mappings for about 5 minutes, reducing repeat lookups from iPhone and laptop clients.
+They are used here as upstream resolvers for all non-local lookups because they are widely available, fast, and provide simple redundancy.
+You can replace them with your preferred upstream resolvers (for example, Quad9 or Google Public DNS). `local-ttl=300` tells clients to cache local DNS mappings for about five minutes, reducing repeated lookups from iPhone and laptop clients.

 Start and verify on the VPS: